Github-Eternal-Black/Automatic-installation-configuration-Minecraft/README.md

 # Eternal-Black
-This is install minecraft's ‘sh’， it's test
+This is install minecraft’s "sh"， it's test